rithikreddy2k2/CODES_WITH_SOLS/README.md

 # CODES_WITH_SOLS

-## Q1. https://leetcode.com/problems/majority-element-ii/ (Solve first & then come here for intuition)
+## Q1. https://leetcode.com/problems/majority-element-ii/ (Try to Solve first & then come here for intuition)

 ### Proof (1):
 ####                          Proof on if ct > n/3: only 2 elements are possible???